Exploring Varmilo's Many-Splendored Keyboard Delights

 Friends With Ducky

 First, there’s the partnership with Ducky.
 Simply, the company has loaded up a Varmilo keyboard with Ducky keycaps and legends.
 Then, of course, there’s a bit of synergy there in terms of cross promotion.
-Anyway, the result is the Miya, a 60% (68-key) keyboard that’s coming in a variety of color combinations (and, if one unconfirmed report is to be believed, models with different numbers of keys).
+Anyway, the result is the Miya, a keyboard that’s coming in a variety of color combinations.
+It will come in an ANSI 68-key layout, ISO 69-key layout, and a Japanese 73-key layout.

 Wireless, Wired